Eckersleyful/solita-exercise/README.md

 Following a design is very much preferred as I can just leave the artistic side to more creative people.
 Also, this project really motivated me to want to get better with React and I want to be able to create more responsive and modular solutions.

+# About tests

+I rarely get frustrated when coding but spending a whole day trying to figure out why my test class Spring Bean injections were not working really tested me.
+I originally wanted to run the tests through Surefire whenever the project was built, and well, Surefire worked but my test classes didn't.
+I could not for the life of me get JUnit to pick up my Repo/Service beans and ultimately, I had to give up to save my last slivers of sanity.

 # There is code that could be done in a better way

 The one thing that I constantly run into in my own projects is the following: